 CSEL(x,y,z) operates in constant time and returns y if x is true and z otherwise.

 CEQ(x,y) operates in constant time and returns true if x equals y and false otherwise.

+x × y operates in constant time and returns the product of x and y

+x / y operates in constant time and returns x divided by y

 All operations in the SSWU algorithm shall be done in constant time.